bg-write/i-love-that-song/README.md

 # I Love That Song

 The app helping music journalists organize the music they need for research.
-Inspired by [Discogs](https://www.discogs.com/), this full-CRUD app pulls from its API and returns data on every album available in its database.
-"I Love That Song" was created as my General Assembly Unit 2 Project, building in one week a full-stack application from scratch using Node, Express, MongoDD, and Mongoose.
-(See icebox below for new features currently in development.)
+This full-stack, full-CRUD database pulls from the [Discogs](https://www.discogs.com/) API and returns YouTube streaming links, genre and style descriptions, liner notes, tracklistings, and more data on every album available through Discogs.
+"I Love That Song" was built with Node, Express, MongoDD, and Mongoose.

 ## Getting Started

 Deploy the app: https://i-love-that-song.herokuapp.com/

-Link to original Trello board: https://trello.com/b/ELs21E3z
+Run local (in your terminal): "> npm start"

 ## Screenshots